 Rosie Jones: "I manage my game really well. ...
 When I make a mistake I speak kindly to myself."

 Rosie Jones Biography:

-The one glaring hole on her golf resume' is that Jones never won a major championship.
+The one glaring hole on her golf resume is that Jones never won a major championship.
 Jones finished second in majors four times.
 The first was the 1984 U.S. Women's Open, before even her first victory.
-The last was the 2005 Kraft Nabisco Championship during the season that would turn out to be her final full year on the LPGA Tour.
+The last was the 2005 Kraft Nabisco Championship during the season that turned out to be her final full year on the LPGA Tour.